 1. Code Blue

-One of the most popular Japanese dramas is Code Blue, first hitting TV screens in 2008.
+One of the most popular Japanese dramas is Code Blue, which first hit TV screens in 2008.
 This series has a total of three seasons and a movie.
 Code Blue revolves around the “Doctor Helicopter” system that was put in place in Japan in mid-2007.
 This system dispatches a medical team from a helicopter to patients in the quickest time possible.
-The first season follows the four newly-assigned young physicians to the system as they encounter various types of medical situations.
+The first season follows the four newly-assigned young physicians to the system as they encounter various medical situations.
 The series highlights the fragility of life and the growth of the characters.

 2. Tenno no Ryoriban (The Emperor's Cook)